lichever/twitch-recommendation-platform/README.md

-# jupiter
-A recommendation engine for Twitch
+# A recommendation engine for Twitch

 * Designed and built a full-stack web application for users to search twitch resources (stream/video/clip) and get recommendations.